Nintendo eShop: Demos

 As of December 6, 2011, a system update upgraded the service to feature downloadable demos of retail games and eShop games.
 Developers have the option to limit access to demos, such as limiting the number of plays available to the user.
 When the number of plays reaches zero, the demo cannot be opened.
 The first paid demo was released in Japan on August 4, 2011, and free demos were further released in Japan on December 27, of the same year and in North America on January 19, 2012.
 As of December 9, 2013, Nintendo Network IDs were implemented onto the Nintendo 3DS, becoming required for downloading free demos from the eShop.

 Software updates

 Software updates, more commonly known as patches, have been available on both Nintendo 3DS, since April 25, 2012, and Wii U, since November 18, 2012, via a system update.
 These system updates gave the ability to patch downloadable and retail releases, through both the Nintendo eShop and HOME Menu.
 These patches have the main purpose of fixing security vulnerabilities and other bugs and improving usability or performance.
 Patches can also be downloaded while using other applications via the systems' Download Manager.

 Virtual Console

-Virtual Console (バーチャルコンソール, Bācharu Konsōru), sometimes abbreviated as VC, was a specialized section of the Nintendo eShop that allowed players to purchase and download games and software for Nintendo's Wii U and Nintendo 3DS consoles that were games from older systems like the NES, Gameboy, and SNES.
+Virtual Console (バーチャルコンソール, Bācharu Konsōru), sometimes abbreviated as VC, was a specialized section of the Nintendo eShop that allowed players to purchase and download games and software for Nintendo's 3DS and Wii U consoles that were games from older systems like the NES, Game Boy, and SNES.